ArsenShnurkov/x3d-finely-sharpened/README.md

 MOSTLY: Scripting using JavaScript (JIT compiled using the V8 Engine)
 MOSTLY: DEF and USE
 PARTLY: Write support for X3D-B Binary Compression/Decompression
-PARTLY: Scene Graph Debugger; we want to add console UI for script engine here, as well as make node & attribute editing widgets
+PARTLY: Scene Graph Debugger; we want to add console UI for script engine here, as well as make node & attribute editing widgets, upgrade any old code
 TODO: Implement float[], double[], int[], compressors for X3DB support
 TODO: Write simple UI frontend for import/export X3D-B Binary in ConstructionSet in WPF
 PARTLY: Background, MultiTexturing, CubeMapping, ..